wiless/gojek/README.md

 #NOTE

+## No of Ships
 The board can be set to NOT to load if # of ships > GridSize/2 !!
 Uncomment these lines from `board.go`
 ```
 if b.TotalShips > b.GridSize/2 {
 	return fmt.Errorf("No of Ships %d cannot be > %d", b.TotalShips, b.GridSize/2)
 }
 ```

+## No Overwriting of Ships
+The Board Loading method ensures that only one of the player's Ships is placed in a given grid location.
+## Repeat Attack
+Missiles dropped on a Dead Ship location are not counted as Hit !!